Mario Montoto: Montoneros

 Montoto joined the Montoneros, the leftist urban guerrilla group, in 1973, while still in upper secondary school.

 In 1975, he survived a murder attempt by the Triple A (the Argentine Anticommunist Alliance) when a gun was put to his head but malfunctioned.
 In late 1976 he relocated from La Plata to Buenos Aires; leaving the country briefly in 1977, returning and then leaving again several times in connection with his resistance work with the Montoneros.
 While a member of the Montoneros, he served as secretary and legal representative to Mario Firmenich, the head of the guerrilla group.
 In addition, Montoto is said to have been the “chief financial operator” of the Montoneros.
 Moreover, it has been stated that during his Montoneros years, Montoto, operating under the pseudonym of Dr. Paz, made monthly visits to the offices of financier David Graiver, a Soviet front, to collect money intended for the Montoneros.

 Montoto, whose codename in the Montoneros was Pascualito, was also the godfather to Firmenich's daughter.
 Montoto has rejected the charge that the Montonero counteroffensive of 1979 and 1980 was a massacre.

 During his years in the Montoneros, Montoto was married to María Inés Raverta, with whom he had two children.
 In 1980, when she was 24 years old, she was abducted by the Army and held in Lima, Peru, as part of an operation to try to capture the Montonero leader Roberto Perdia, who was then in Lima.
 Raverta was never seen again, and continues to be regarded as one of the “disappeared.”

 In 1990 Menem pardoned Firmenich and other Montoneros, and thereafter Montoto was active in the political conversion of the Montoneros movement into “Revolutionary Peronism.”
 According to author Miguel Bonasso, Montoto was the key figure in a process whereby the Revolutionary Peronists allegedly funneled sizable campaign contributions to Menem in exchange for the pardons.

 He has been described as a man living in two worlds and as “the man of the two revolutions,” and has been the target of criticism for the eagerness with which he has forged alliances with people who had executed his comrades.
 “The conversion of Montoto is notorious,” stated the left-wing daily La Izquierda Diario, “because he was enriched under Menemism and placed himself in the path of 'crazy' Rodolfo Galimberti, who turned him into a show-business and security entrepreneur.”
 The newspaper described his “conversion” from radical to capitalist, profiting from privatization, as “shameless and obscene.”

 Career

 In the early days of his business career, Montoto sold clothing and watches in the city of Paso de los Libres.
 In partnership with Spanish entrepreneurs, he founded Background, a firm that rented offices in Maipú by the hour.
 The enterprise was not successful, however.
 He later joined other Spanish partners in establishing a firm that hooked up homes for natural gas.
-In 1994, he and Sergio Tasselli took part in the privatization of Yacimientos Carboniferos Fiscales in Rio Turbio, a mine where an accident later took the lives of many miners.
+In 1994, he and Sergio Tasselli took part in the privatization of Yacimientos Carboniferous Fiscales in Rio Turbio, a mine where an accident later took the lives of many miners.